News: read all the EU regulations and guidelines updates online for free

-Responsible Person is a “legal” or “natural” person designated within the EU.
-He can be a manufacturer, importer, distributor or consulting agency
+Responsible Person (RP) is a “legal” or “natural” person designated within the European Union.
+He could be a manufacturer, importer, distributor or a consulting agency.

-In order to establish clear responsibilities, each cosmetic product should be linked to a Responsible Person established within the Community
+In order to define clear responsibilities, any cosmetic product should be linked to a Responsible Person established in the community.

-Responsible Person assumes full, heavy, technical and legal responsibilities
+The Responsible Person assumes full, heavy, technical and legal responsibilities.

-In order to establish clear responsibilities, each cosmetic product should be linked to a Responsible Person established within the Community.
-The responsibilities of the Responsible Person are:
+In order to define clear responsibilities, any cosmetic product should be linked to a Responsible Person established within the Community.

-- Realisation of the product according to European Good Manufacturing Practice (ISO 22716:2007)
+– The production would be in accord to European Good Manufacturing Practice (ISO 22716:2007)

-- Performing the notification operations to the EU Commission before introduction of the products on the market
+– The notification operations of the product should be notified to the EU Commission before it would be release on the market.

-- Management and organisation of the Cosmetic Survey for the report of possible undesirable effects to the Health Authorities of the Member State where the serious undesirable effect occurred
+– Management and organization of the Cosmetic Survey for the report of possible undesirable effects to the Health Authorities of the Member State where the serious undesirable effect occurred.

-- Labelling layout and compliance with health regulations
+– Labeling layout and compliance with health regulations.

-In order to guarantee the compliance of every single product RP places on the market, he should be in possess (or he has to be assisted by an expert that is in possess) of the following skills:
+In order to guarantee the compliance of every single product placed on the market, the responsible person should have (or he should be assisted by an expert) the following skills:

-Thanks to our consolidated experience gained in the market and to our constant interaction with the Trade Associations and Health Authorities, Angel Consulting can offer you all the pertinent information or assume the role of the European Responsible Person.
+Thanks to our consolidated gained experience in the market and to our direct interaction with the Trade Associations and Health Authorities, Angel Consulting offers you all the pertinent information or it can fulfill itself the role of the European Responsible Person.

 Regulation (EC) 1223/2009 – Art.
 25

-1) Without prejudice to paragraph 4, competent authorities shall require the responsible person to take all appropriate measures, including corrective actions bringing the cosmetic product into conformity, the withdrawal of the product from the market or its recall, within an expressly mentioned time limit, commensurate with the nature of the risk, where there is non-compliance with any of the following:
+1) Except to paragraph 4, competent authorities shall require the responsible person to take all the appropriate measures, including corrective actions bringing the cosmetic product into conformity, the withdrawal of the product from the market its recall, within an expressly mentioned time limit, commensurate with the nature of the risk, where there is non-compliance with any of the following: